-You can hike to Martha's Falls from here; it is about three-quarters of a mile away.
+You can hike to Little Falls from here; it is about three-quarters of a mile away.
 Enjoy a picnic here and enjoy a short stroll to the falls.
 There is a 100-car parking lot with spaces for RV's.

 This is a popular area for visitors wanting to be near the water.
 The trail from the small parking lot is about one-third of a mile.
 Since parking is limited, you can also access this area from Little River Falls parking area.
 The trail from the falls area is about three-quarters of a mile.
 The area has many slippery rocks and the water can often be swift enough to knock you off your feet (even with a few inches of water) and carry you over the falls.
 Always use caution near water.